GSA/gsa-icam-card-builder/README.md

 the scripts, signing application, libraries, configuration files and artifacts.

-In conjunction with the signing tool,  we created the objects for eight new ICAM test cards, which are refered to as *Gen 3*:
+In conjunction with the signing tool,  we created the objects for eight new ICAM test cards, which are referred to as *Gen 3*:

 |Card Number|Description|
 |:--:|:------------------------|